rjoleary/cs444-joos-compiler/docs/report2.md

 nodes, but they were also children of that node.
 For that case, we decided to update both.
 In other cases, we usually updated one node and treated it as the source of truth, and the other nodes were discarded.
-We also tried to reduce the number of places where this issue can occur by treating the data in one place where possible and storing the name everywhere else, which could be treated as a "pointer".
+We also tried to reduce the number of places where this issue can occur by storing the data in one place where possible and storing the name everywhere else, which could be treated as a "pointer".